open/close all folders

 - In the Lionboy trilogy, the Corporation kidnaps Charlie's parents because they've discovered a cure for asthma, which there's a world-wide epidemic of, and the Corporation makes a killing off of selling inhalers to people.

-- In Michael Moorcock's Elric series, the hero is an otherwise sickly and weak albino who needs exotic drugs or the draed sword Stormbringer to live.
+- In Michael Moorcock's The Elric Saga, the hero is an otherwise sickly and weak albino who needs exotic drugs or the dread sword Stormbringer to live.
 In one story, the villain Yyrkoon keeps him prisoner and withholds both the drugs and access to the Sword for the sheer pleasure of watching his nemesis sicken and die.

 - In Dead Rising 2, Zombie Infectees can indefinitely delay their transformation into zombies via daily doses of Zombrex.
 There are accusations that the Evil Drug Company that makes the drug is working to prevent a cure from being discovered for economic and political power.
 They're actually causing bi-yearly outbreaks to ensure a steady supply of the parasitic wasps used to make the drug - this also causes the uninfected to stockpile the drug, driving up their stock price.
 Cue gunfight.